mpdup/dataform-ready-gcp/README.md

 terraform init
 ```

-Optional - If you want to deploy infrastructure into existing project, first execute.
-Project will be created if it does not exist
+Optional - If you don't want to create a new project but instead want to deploy infrastructure into an xisting project, first execute:

 ```
 google_project.sandbox_project your-existing-project-id